 Read on for an in depth and honest insight into the amazing world of DJ Walker!

-Hi Dionne, thanks for taking the time to talk to us today, how are you?
+Hi DJ, thanks for taking the time to talk to us today, how are you?

 I’m still going so I can’t complain.
 Thank you for asking.